TeamDDK/MoMaps/README.md

 **Required Must-have Stories**

-* Login/ sign up
+* Login/ sign up for user
 * Ask for permission for user’s location to automate gps tracking
-* Provide a general map according to the user’s location
+* Provide a general map according to the user’s location on home page
-* Implement a tab bar with favorite sites, plan to visit sites and add
+* Implement a tab bar with 4 categories: search for new location, user's favorite sites, user's plan to visit sites and save new location.
 * Implement a search bar for any address
 * Implement a “go” button to navigate
-* highlight the best possible route to your friend’s location
+* highlight the best possible route to your location

 **Optional Nice-to-have Stories**

 * Real time traffic conditions
-* Should show surrounding locations
+* Should show surrounding well known locations in map
-* Be able to manipulate map
+* Be able to manipulate map with gestures
 * Dark mode/ light mode

 ### 2. Screen Archetypes

-* Login
+* Login/ sign up
    * User is prompted to input username and password
-   * Login if password is correct, unable login is password is wrong
+   * Login if password is correct, unable login if password is wrong
-   * button for sign up leads to sign up screen
+   * button for sign up, signs the user to the password chosen
-* Sign up
-   * User is prompted to input username and password
-   * sign up button to sign up
-   * pop up confirmation

 * Home
    * General map of user's current location
    * Tab bar is available to add new location, favorite locations and locations to visit
    * search bar is available to search any address to navigate
 * favorites
-   * List of your favorite locations
+   * List of your favorite locations with associated name, description and address
 * Add
-   * User is able to add a location and save it's name.
-This location can be a location to visit or favorite
+   * User is able to add a location and save it's name, description and address.
+This location can be a location inside plan to visit tab or favorite location tab.
 * Places to visit
-   * List of your locations you plan to visit
+   * List of your locations you plan to visit with  associated name, description and address
 ### 3. Navigation

 **Tab Navigation** (Tab to Screen)